Last Update: May 21, 2019. Added the How to Remove your Japanese Hacked Pages from Google index Guide

 Step 2: Check your Google Search Engine Console

-Log into your Google Search Engine Console and navigate to the sitemaps page, delete any sitemap which wasn’t submitted by you.
-You also need to take a look at the users who have access to this site property and remove any Owners or Users not created by you.
+Log into your Google Search Engine Console and navigate to the sitemaps page; delete any sitemaps you didn’t submit.
+You also need to look at the users who have access to this site property and remove any Owners or Users not created by you.

 Step 3: Clean your .htaccess file

 Use your Hosting Panel File Manager or an FTP client like Filezilla and browse to your WordPress site root directory.
-In there you should see a file under the name .htaccess, access it and see if there are any weird rules present.
-If you’re not experienced in working with .htaccess then delete it and create a new one using the same name.
-Then add the default WordPress htaccess rules and save it.
+In there, you should see a file under the name .htaccess.
+Access it and see if there are any weird rules present.
+If you’re not experienced in working with .htaccess, delete it and create a new one using the same name.
+Then, add the default WordPress htaccess rules and save it.

 Step 4: Copy your WordPress configuration database connection strings

-Another important file that hackers like to target and inject malware is your WordPress configuration file: wp-config.php.
-Experienced WordPress users can browse its contents and delete those who don’t seem to belong to wp-config.php default contents.
-If you don’t want mess with editing this important WordPress file then I suggest to copy your WordPress database connection strings and paste them inside the wp-config-sample.php replacing the default ones.
+Another important file hackers like to target and inject malware is your WordPress configuration file: wp-config.php.
+Experienced WordPress users can browse its contents and delete those that don’t seem to belong to wp-config.php default contents.
+If you don’t want to edit this important WordPress file, I suggest copying your WordPress database connection strings and pasting them inside the wp-config-sample.php, replacing the default ones.
 Then go and delete wp-config.php file and rename wp-config-sample.php to wp-config.php.

 Step 5: Replace your WordPress core files

-Best and safest way for cleaning a hack or malware infection is to delete all of your site files and re-upload them freshly downloaded from WordPress.org.
+The best and safest way to clean a hack or malware infection is to delete all your site files and re-upload them freshly downloaded from WordPress.org.
 After writing down the WordPress version your site is using, delete all WordPress root core files and WordPress core directories.
-Then download the WordPress version your site was using from WordPress.org and upload all files and dirs your deleted.
+Then download the WordPress version your site used from WordPress.org and upload all files and dirs your deleted.

 Step 6: Replace all of your WordPress themes and plugins

 In this step, you will repeat the replacement process of all your WordPress themes and plugins.
-You first need to write down all their names and versions, then download them from WordPress.org or any other site you first found them.
-Finally, delete all current theme and plugin dirs and upload the ones you just downloaded.
+You first need to write down all their names and versions, then download them from WordPress.org or any other site where you first found them.
+Finally, delete all current themes and plugin dirs and upload the ones you downloaded.
 You should also replace your wp-content/index.php file with the default one.

 Step 7: Check your uploads dir

 Browse your wp-content/uploads directory for any .php, .js and .ico files.
-Whenever you find one check if it has a weird file name and if its creation date was a recent one, also check its content for weird characters and strings like “base64_decode, rot13, eval, strrev, gzinflate“.
-If you find any such file then delete it.
-Keep in mind that your media files directories under wp-content/upload shouldn’t contain any .php, .js or .ico files so if you find any delete them right away.
+Whenever you find one, check if it has a weird file name and if its creation date was recent; also, check its content for weird characters and strings like “base64_decode, rot13, eval, strrev, gzinflate”.
+If you find any such file, then delete it.
+Remember that your media files directories under wp-content/upload shouldn’t contain any .php, .js or .ico files, so if you find any, delete them immediately.

 Step 8: Ask Google to re-examine your site

-Once finished I suggest you monitor any files changes made in your site for the next day, then audit them, and if they seem legit ask Google from your Search Console to re-consider your site.
+Once finished, I suggest you monitor any file changes made on your site for the next day, then audit them, and if they seem legit, ask Google from your Search Console to re-consider your site.
 After a few days, they will send you a reply and hopefully whitelist your site again.

 How to Remove your Japanese Hacked Pages from Google index

-Most of the times a WordPress site infected by the Japanese Spam Malware has already a ton of those hacked pages indexed by Google.
-Even though your WordPress site is now clean you still need to wait for Google to drop those hacked pages.
-If you don’t want to wait and put in risk your site and brand reputation you should proceed and ask Google to remove the hacked pages URLs using their URL Removal Tool under your Google Search Console.
+Most of the time, a WordPress site infected by the Japanese Spam Malware already has many hacked pages indexed by Google.
+Even though your WordPress site is now clean, you still need to wait for Google to drop those hacked pages.
+If you don’t want to wait and put at risk your site and brand reputation, you should proceed and ask Google to remove the hacked page URLs using their URL Removal Tool under your Google Search Console.

-Cleaning so many WordPress sites infected with the Japanese Spam Hack we have created a specific procedure for you to follow in order to ask Google to de-index and remove your Japanese hacked pages.
-Even though this is a simple procedure you need to be very careful so you won’t end up removing all of your website pages from Google’s index.
+Cleaning so many WordPress sites infected with the Japanese Spam Hack, we have created a specific procedure for you to follow to ask Google to de-index and remove your Japanese hacked pages.
+Even though this is a simple procedure, you need to be careful so you won’t remove all your website pages from Google’s index.

 1. Remove Hacked Pages from Google Manually

-Step 1: Search Google for your site indexed pages by using site:yoursite.com
+Step 1: Search Google for your spam-indexed pages by using site:yoursite.com

 Step 2: Browse all of the search results and write down all the Japanese hacked page URLs into a CSV file